5tellarStar/FallingBlade/README.md

 	  Numpad 8 to Dash
 	Enter to Continue to next round

+Attacks can be charged
-You win a round by knocking of the opponent of the platform first to two rounds wins the game
+You win a round by knocking of the opponent of the platform First to two rounds wins the game

 The CPU level determines how likely the CPU is to do things each frame Baby 1/200